 Figure 4.
 Cycling in a shared space (Image source: Author)

 In practice, the section of route Mark and Simon took does not exclude cycles, and their presence on Church Street was entirely legitimate.
 However, both had no idea this was the case, and expressed surprise when told.
 When exploring their video recordings, it is easy to see why they reached this conclusion.
 Church Street is a pedestrianised shopping precinct, with rising bollards to allow access to service and delivery vehicles.
 At each end there are signs which indicate that all other motor vehicles are prohibited (although crucially, bicycles are not included in this signage).
 More importantly, there were no obvious markings (e.g. on the floor) to indicate to other users (i.e. pedestrians) that bicycles may pass through.
-Indeed, this lark of markings, and the sense that this was pedestrian rather than shared space, also contributed to our participant’s feeling that they were cycling there illicitly.
+Indeed, this lack of markings, and the sense that this was pedestrian-only rather than shared space, also contributed to our participant’s feeling that they were cycling there illicitly.

 This can present an issue in how cyclists perceive the material network that is available to them.
 This is important given the importance segregated networks have on cycling rates and the willingness to cycle (Hull and O’Holleran, 2014), and becomes particularly important in a city which did not have much segregated network to begin with.
 In short, whilst some users might use the space, even if they feel they are doing so illicitly, others may be put off from using the space entirely.
 Here, rather than an enabler of the practice, segregated space can become an unwitting barrier if potential users are unaware that it is available to them.